TheBlueTemplar/Path_Of_The_Vattghern_Public/zzz_docs_wiki/Enemy_Mutations.md

 * Enemy mutations also grant at least one passive effect or active ability to the enemies who get them
   * Refer at the table at the bottom of this document for specific reference to enemy mutations.
 * Enemy mutants have some distinct characteristics that set them apart: Unique name prefix, in battle visual effect, and of course the effect of the mutation itself
   * The names themselves depend on the specific mutation.
-Each one grants a unique prefix (So, a Footman who get the hexe mutation will be called a "Cursing Mutant").
+Each one grants a unique prefix (So, a Footman who get the hexe mutation will be called a "Cursing Footman").
 The names are also green colored
     * If enemies have multiple mutations, and some of them form a specific combination, then they will get a unique prefix instead, with a different, dark brown color
   * The visual effect in battle includes a green effect on their bust, and a soft, animated green glow
   * The name of the effect itself in the tooltip, will also be green
 * Enemy mutants also have a chance to drop their relevant mutagen when killed (eg: spirit mutant can drop spirit mutagen).
 Refer to the Mutagen Drops section below for details
+* The mutations that appear or enemies are only semi random, as different enemies have diffrent "pools" of mutations to choose from.
+In general:
+  * Some mutations benefit only melee entities (like the orc one), and as such will not appear on ranged ones.
+Same thing for "ranged-only" mutations (like goblin)
+  * Some other mutations are also "location based".
+People in the north cannot have mutations of beasts from the south.
+This is mainly about barbarians, and the mutations they cant have are the ifrit and serpent ones
+  * Similarly, people of the south cant have the unhold mutations
+  * In general, the mutation groups are divided into (All, South, North), and also the following groups: (Melee, Ranged, Swarm, Tank) Depending on enemy type, and what would most benefit them. (so group examples can be TankNorth, or RangedSouth etc.)
+  * Beasts are an exception on this rule, as the mutation groups for each beast kind are tailored specifically for them.
+Of course, beasts cannot have their own mutation (no alps with alp mutation)
 -----
 ### Appearance of Enemy Mutations
 * The appearance of enemy mutations depends on multiple different factors, like the game's combat difficulty, mod settings, and other mechanics of PoV